 If you’re planning to begin a new degree program at BU, you must have a new I-20 or DS-2019 issued for the new program before the end of your grace period.
 To get your new document, you must:

 - Be admitted to the new program, or be approved for appropriate post completion employment.

 - Provide new financial certification to the relevant admissions office.

-- The new I-20 or DS-2019 must be created no later than the end of your grace period.
+- Remember that the new I-20 or DS-2019 must be created no later than the end of your grace period.

-For more information on beginning a new program, please visit Joining the BU Community.
+For more information on beginning a new program, please visit Changing to a New Program at BU.

 If you’re planning to begin a new academic appointment or employment at BU, please contact your ISSO advisor.